 This blog post talks about how to generate performant code for convolution ops using MLIR’s multiple levels of abstractions and transformations.
 I initially created it for targeting ARM Mali GPUs in IREE.
 But given it is just direct tiling and vectorization, it should be widely applicable.
-I will walk through the lowering steps, so if you are interested to know how to organize MLIR’s various dialects/patterns together to achieve similar tasks, this blog post might also be useful.

 Today I would like to describe one way to build a scalable and frictionless benchmarking pipeline for Android native libraries, aiming to support different benchmark and device variants.
 It is for open source projects, so it composes public services, commonly free under such conditions.
 The ingredients are cloud virtual machines for building, local single board computers (e.g., Raspberry Pi) for hosting Android devices and executing benchmarks, a Dana server for keeping track of benchmark results of landed changes, and Python scripts for posting benchmark comparisons to pull requests.
 A Buildkite pipeline chains them together and drives the full flow.